Christopher Gorham

+Christopher David Gorham (born August 14, 1974) is an American actor.
+He is best known for his work on television, particularly for playing Henry Grubstick on the ABC comedy-drama series Ugly Betty, Auggie Anderson on the action-drama series Covert Affairs, Bob Barnard on the dark comedy-drama series Insatiable, Harrison John on The WB’s teen comedy-drama series Popular, Henry Dunn in the limited slasher series Harper's Island, and Trevor Elliott on the legal drama series The Lincoln Lawyer.

+Gorham was also part of the main cast of several TV shows that were cancelled either during or after their first season, such as the science fiction series Odyssey 5 and Jake 2.0, the medical drama series Medical Investigation, and the sitcom Out of Practice.

-Christopher Gorham (born August 14, 1974) is an American actor who is best known for the ABC series Ugly Betty.
-He has also appeared in such series as Insatiable, Popular, Odyssey 5, Felicity, Jake 2.0, The Magicians, Medical Investigation, Out of Practice, Harper's Island, Covert Affairs, and Once Upon a Time.
-He is also the voice of Barry Allen / The Flash in the DC Animated Movie Universe beginning with Justice League: War (2014) and ending with Justice League Dark: Apokolips War (2020).
+In film, he was the voice of Barry Allen / The Flash in the DC Animated Movie Universe beginning with Justice League: War (2014) and ending with Justice League Dark: Apokolips War (2020).

 Early life

 Gorham was born in Fresno, California, to David Gorham, a certified public accountant, and Cathryn Gorham, a school nurse.
 He attended the Roosevelt School of the Arts and graduated from UCLA with a B.A. in Theater in 1996.
 While in college he participated in many sports, including martial arts, stage combat, fencing, rollerblading, and ballroom dancing.